 Are you working on any projects right now?

-There is an organization called Big Ink, which is a printmaking collaborative out of New Hampshire, and they have a mission to spread large-scale woodcut or relief work.
+There is an organization called Big Ink, which is a printmaking collaborative out of New Hampshire.
+They have a mission to spread large-scale woodcut or relief work.
 A lot of organizations in printmaking are seeking to promote the methods because not many people know about it.
 They have a very large press and they go to different galleries and have events.
 They ask certain artists to cut blocks.
-There are five artists, and they have a big event — the whole day you print big-scale and they exhibit them, so it’s a very collaborative, fun event in addition to producing art.
+There are five artists, and they have a big event — the whole day you print big-scale and they exhibit them.
+It’s a very collaborative, fun event in addition to producing art.